UNDER THE BONNET

 Michals, Debra “Lucretia Mott.”
 National Women’s History Museum.
 2017:

 Under the Bonnet

-The inspiration for our current production of Under the Bonnet came from:
+The inspiration for our production of Under the Bonnet came from:

 Our collaboration with Historic Fair Hill Burial Ground where Lucretia and James Mott are interred, and

 The relevant connections of: the 2020 Centennial of the ratification of the 19th Amendment, voting rights for all citizens, and the work of Lucretia Mott, James Mott and Frederick Douglass for the rights of women and formerly enslaved people.